For Schools

 Why Art Therapy in education?

-For an article from The Guardian about Art Therapy in school read Max Keating’s A Place to Hide and Heal
+For an article from The Guardian about Art Therapy in school read Matt Keating’s A Place to Hide and Heal

 Referral criteria